pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 Probabilistic machine learning regression methods can be roughly categorized into:

 a.
 Quantile-based methods, such as quantile regression, quantile random forests and quantile neural networks.
 b.
-Ensemble-based methods, such as generative adversarial neural networks (GANNs) and variational auto-encoders (VAEs).
+Ensemble-based methods, such as generative adversarial networks (GANs) and variational auto-encoders (VAEs).

 Quantile-based machine learning nowcasts are interesting, but can only estimate the probability of exceedance at a given point (see e.g. :cite:`FSNBG2019`).